nmshd/documentation/_includes/use-cases/use-case-consumption-execute-a-relationshipattributequery.md

 ## On Success

-- Returns the relationship attribute that matches the query.
+- Returns the `RelationshipAttribute` that matches the query.

 ## On Failure